Geoandres321/Trackers/README.md

 Variable inputs will be (assume all measurements are in either feet or degrees):

-  -Row Spacing
+Row Spacing
-  -Module Length
+Module Length
-  -Height of tracker axis of rotation (you can assume center of panel passes through rotational axis for simplicity) for each tracker table
+Height of tracker axis of rotation (you can assume center of panel passes through rotational axis for simplicity) for each tracker table
-  -Sun elevation angle (for simplicity assume angle can be from 10-90 degrees) -Only consider morning hours (sun coming from the east)
+Sun elevation angle (for simplicity assume angle can be from 10-90 degrees) Only consider morning hours (sun coming from the east)

 Desired Ouput: